 QuickBooks is often at the top of any professional’s mind when they think about accounting software for their business.

 QuickBooks can be used for managing your rental transactions by setting up properties as customers, tenants as sub-customers, and classes to track transaction types.
 The tenant sub customer will show all rent invoices, associated payments, and current balance.

 QuickBooks also provides solutions for property managers, who often have more accounting requirements regarding paying owners and trust accounting.
 QuickBooks offers the following explanation for rental property accounting on their website: “QuickBooks Desktop allows you to set up a company file that lets you run your property management business and do tasks such as receiving and tracking rent from tenants, paying property owners and management companies, fees and overhead charges for property maintenance.”

-Despite being the leading accounting solution for small businesses, QuickBooks has its limitations for managing rentals.
+Despite being the leading accounting solution for small businesses, QuickBooks has its limitations when it comes to managing rentals.
 Software designed specifically for property managers offers an industry-specific accounting system with the powerful reporting features of QuickBooks but it is already set up with categories and ledgers for rental management.

 Quickbooks is great for general accounting, but it is missing all the tools that will truly make you stand out as the best property manager or landlord.
 With software designed specifically to your industry, you will get industry-specific tools like a tenant portal for your tenants to log into and make maintenance requests and pay their rent, an owner portal for owners to review their property performance, and built-in tenant screening so you can screen your tenants right within the same application.

 Property Management Software for Rental Accounting